sarajuliefrajtova/english-for-designer/07-year-in-review/index.md

 - Prioritizing perfection in all work we do at the expense of sleep is a method that ultimately undermines a significant portion of our health.
 - Time-management is an essential.
 - I never thought that English classes could be so enriching for my personal development.
+- Honest communication is essential in all aspects of life.
+If we feel unwell, communicate it.
+If we would like to approach something differently, communicate it.